ranzyblessings/roi-project-planner/README.md

     - `rate({job="roi-project-planner-logs"} | json | level="ERROR" [5m])` - Measure Log Rate per Log Level (eg,
       `ERROR`, `INFO`, `WARN`).

-- Refer to the [LogQL documentation](https://grafana.com/docs/loki/latest/query) for advanced queries.
+Refer to the [LogQL documentation](https://grafana.com/docs/loki/latest/query) for advanced queries.

 ---

 ## Deployment

-To deploy the ROI Project Planner, we use **Terraform** to provision the necessary infrastructure for a Kubernetes cluster along with its dependencies, such as a Kafka cluster, Cassandra cluster, and Redis.
-Additionally, Argo CD is utilized for GitOps, while Prometheus, Grafana, and Jaeger provide metrics, monitoring, and distributed tracing.
+To deploy the ROI Project Planner in production, we use **Terraform** to provision a secure **EKS cluster** with managed dependencies, including Kafka, Cassandra, and Redis.
+The setup includes a dedicated VPC, high-availability subnets, security groups, and persistent storage with Amazon EBS volumes.
+Argo CD enables GitOps for CI/CD, while Prometheus, Grafana, and Jaeger handle metrics, monitoring, and distributed tracing.
+We enforce IAM roles for access control, implement SSL/TLS encryption, and configure auto-scaling for resilience.
+Additionally, log files are stored in Amazon S3 for long-term retention and easy access.

 _(Terraform project link will be available soon.)_